 Under Minnesota law, domestic assault (Minn.
 Stat.
 609.2242) is an assault against a family member or another person considered a member of the defendant’s household.
 The punishment for domestic assault is increased if the defendant has a previous conviction on his or her record for domestic assault and certain related crimes.
 Minnesota will also punish those who knowingly violate protective orders, which judges may grant to people (sometimes called “protected persons”) who don’t want contact with someone they believe to be a danger to them.

 Domestic Assault Defined

-- Inflicting bodily injury or harm intentionally
+- Intentionally causing bodily harm

-A charge of domestic assault will entail an investigation which is known as ‘a pre-sentencing’ and is intended to check for domestic abuse, restraining order, and any other harassment-related crimes on the offender's record.
-This investigation may require there be an order for the offender to attend batterer's intervention program, or they receive drug and alcohol dependency evaluations or other appropriate actions.
+A charge of domestic assault that results in a conviction will often entail a process known as a pre-sentence investigation, which is intended to generate a social history and to check for prior domestic assaults, restraining orders, and any other harassment-related crimes on the offender's record.
+The government employee conducting this investigation may request that there be an order for the offender to attend a domestic violence intervention program, or that they receive drug and alcohol dependency evaluations or other appropriate evaluations or treatment.

 Levels of Domestic Assault